Application for a Grant

 Provide a summary of your proposal written in clear, plain language.
 It should be written in non-technical terms and be clearly understood by a range of audiences with varied areas of expertise.
 Clearly indicate the following:

 Note: If your proposal is funded, this summary will be used for promotional purposes outside the research community to inform politicians, the media and members of the public who request information about research funded by SSHRC.

 Type your text directly into the box, or cut and paste it from a document.
 You may enter only plain, unformatted text—not bold type, italics, script, underscoring, formulas or special characters.
 Your text must not exceed one (1) page on the PDF copy.
 Text that exceeds the capacity of the text box will not be displayed when printed.
 Click "Save" and then "Preview" to ensure your text will appear on the form.

-You must attach an electronic copy of your Project Goal and Description.
+Attach a PDF copy of your Project Goal and Description.
 Before writing your proposal, consult the evaluation criteria in the funding opportunity description.
 Write your proposal in clear, plain language.
 Avoid jargon, acronyms and highly technical terms.
-SSHRC encourages the use of tables, charts and diagrams, as they are often the most effective and efficient way to capture the proposed governance structure and co-ordination of formal partnerships and activities.
+SSHRC encourages the use of tables, charts and diagrams, as they are often the most effective and efficient way to capture the proposed structure and co-ordination of formal partnerships and activities.
 Within your description, provide the following information:

 Reasonable efforts will be made to view or listen to support material; however, due to technical challenges, SSHRC cannot guarantee that the samples will be accessed.
 Please consider that reviewers will have very limited time per application to view, read or listen to samples of work.
-Note that only links provided in the support material attachment will be used by merit reviewers.
+Only links provided in the support material attachment will be used by merit reviewers.

 If including a website link, please follow these instructions: